BMBDM/scMFF/README.md

-# scMFF: A Machine Learning Framework with Multiple Features Fusion Strategies for Cell Type Identification
+# scMFF: A Machine Learning Framework with Multiple Feature Fusion Strategies for Cell Type Identification

 ## Project Overview
 scMFF is a Python toolkit for cell type classification using clinical transcriptome data, implementing a model with Multiple Features Fusion Strategies.